diku-dk/futhark-ppopp19/README.md

 Run:

 ```
-docker run -it --runtime=nvidia futhark/ppopp19
+docker run -it --runtime=nvidia --storage-opt size=20G futhark/ppopp19
 ```

-(You may need to use `sudo` or similar for this.)
+You may need to use `sudo` or similar for this.
+The ``--storage-opt size=20G`` part is needed because the default Docker disk quota of 10GiB tends to be too small.

 You should now have a shell open inside a directory with the contents of this repository.
 Next step: [Usage](#usage).